 We know Americans are recycling today more than ever.
 But how do we feel about recycling?
 And can we be doing more of it?

-For America Recycles Day (Nov.
-15), the Environmental Industry Associations commissioned the respected research organization Harris Interactive to survey Americans on their attitudes and behaviors when it comes to recycling.
+From America Recycles Day back on Nov.
+15th, the Environmental Industry Associations commissioned the respected research organization Harris Interactive. to survey Americans on their attitudes and behaviors when it comes to recycling.
 The survey data showed that Americans are overwhelmingly positive about recycling; but that we also need to expand recycling in public places.

 - Americans are proud to recycle and want to recycle